-SUBJECT: Principal Investigators Manual for Research Involving Human Subjects

-Note: Please read this manual carefully.
+1 POLICY STATEMENT 74 2 3 PRINCIPLE INVESTIGATOR'S MANUAL FOR RESEARCH INVOLVING HUMAN 4 SUBJECTS 5 6 7 8 9 10 11 12 POLICY DIGEST Primary Monitoring Unit: Academic Affairs Initially Issued: May 19, 2001 Last Revised: September 18, 2015 (format updated March 18, 2022) 13 14 I. THE PURPOSE OF THIS MANUAL 15 Please read this manual carefully.
 It contains important information that will help you complete the "Application to Use Human Subjects in Research" form.
-Failure to follow instructions may result in a delay in the approval process.

-THE PURPOSE OF THIS MANUAL

-This manual is intended as a guide for faculty, students, staff, and any other members of LSU Eunice who plan to carry out research, whether funded or unfunded, involving the participation of human subjects.
-It provides basic information about what materials are needed and the process to use in requesting approval to use human subjects in research.

-All research that is conducted by an individual in connection with his or her institutional responsibilities and/or which involves the use of any of the University's property or facilities must conform to a standard of ethics reflected in specific regulations of the United States Department of Health and Human Services (DHHS) in order to assure that the rights and welfare of human subjects are protected.

-INTRODUCTION

-Research with human subjects which is conducted by any member of the LSU Eunice community or anyone using LSU Eunice facilities, must be reviewed and approved by an LSU Eunice Institutional Review Board (referred to hereafter as the IRB).
-The IRB's interest is in protecting the safety, welfare, privacy and rights of human research subjects.
-It is not the IRB's objective to pass judgment on other aspects of the research (e.g., scientific merit).
-With the above goal in mind, the application for review of research involving human subjects must contain specific information.
-This information allows the IRB to evaluate the:

-- risks to subject(s);

-- 2. specific nature of subjects' participation including:

-- a) recruitment of subjects,

-- b) voluntary nature of subject participation,
+Failure to follow instructions may 16 17 result in a delay in the approval process.
+18 This manual is intended as a guide for faculty, students, staff, and any other members of LSU 19 Eunice who plan to carry out research, whether funded or unfunded, involving the participation 20 of human subjects.
+It provides basic information about what materials are needed and the 21 process to use in requesting approval to use human subjects in research.
+22 All research that is conducted by an individual in connection with his or her institutional 23 responsibilities and/or which involves the use of any of the University's property or facilities must 24 conform to a standard of ethics reflected in specific regulations of the United States Department 25 of Health and Human Services (DHHS) in order to assure that the rights and welfare of human 26 subjects are protected.
+27 II.
+INTRODUCTION 28 Research with human subjects which is conducted by any member of the LSU Eunice 29 community or anyone using LSU Eunice facilities, must be reviewed and approved by an LSU 30 Eunice Institutional Review Board (referred to hereafter as the IRB).
+The IRB's interest is in 31 protecting the safety, welfare, privacy and rights of human research subjects.
+It is not the IRB's 32 objective to pass judgment on other aspects of the research (e.g., scientific merit).
+With the 33 above goal in mind, the application for review of research involving human subjects must 34 contain specific information.
+This information allows the IRB to evaluate the: 35 A. risks to subject(s); B. specific nature of subjects' participation including: 36 37 1. recruitment of subjects, 38 2. voluntary nature of subject participation,

-- c) informed consent.

-- d) remuneration (if any) to subject,

-- e) specific procedures to be followed.

-In order to submit research for review, investigators must complete the APPLICATION FOR APPROVAL TO USE HUMAN RESEARCH SUBJECTS IN RESEARCH, which may be obtained from the office of the Vice Chancellor for Academic Affairs.

-The most important concerns of the IRB are to assure subjects' safety, preserve subjects' anonymity and confidentiality, and assure that participation is voluntary.
-Thus, the application should contain information related to these areas.
-For example, a question of coercion may arise when an instructor solicits students from his/her own classroom for participation in a research project in which the instructor is involved.
-Another concern is the desire for subjects to be fully informed of the procedures to be employed in the study and of possible adverse effects.
-Also, the procedures should not coerce subjects to continue in a study if they desire to stop participation.
+- 39 3. informed consent. - 40 4. remuneration (if any) to subject, - 41 5. specific procedures to be followed. - In order to submit research for review, investigators must complete the Application for Approval - 43 to use Human Subjects in Research, which may be obtained from the office of the Vice - 44 Chancellor for Academic Affairs and Provost. - The most important concerns of the IRB are to assure subjects' safety, preserve subjects' - anonymity and confidentiality, and assure that participation is voluntary.
+Thus, the application - 47 should contain information related to these areas.
+For example, a question of coercion may - 48 arise when an instructor solicits students from his/her own classroom for participation in a - research project in which the instructor is involved.
+Another concern is the desire for subjects to - be fully informed of the procedures to be employed in the study and of possible adverse effects. - Also, the procedures should not coerce subjects to continue in a study if they desire to stop - 52 participation.